TorbenRahbekKoch/wikidata/Wikidata Json Format.md

             "mainsnak": {
-                "snaktype": string,  // values: "value", "somevalue", "novalue" "property": string, // always same as enclosing property value, e.g. "P31" "hash": string, // optional - only for "qualifier-snaks" "datavalue":    object, // type and layout depending on the datatype of the property "datatype": string,  // See discussion of data types },
+                "snaktype": string,  // values: "value", "somevalue", "novalue" "property": string, // always same as enclosing property value, e.g. "P31" "datavalue":    object, // type and layout depending on the datatype of the property "datatype": string,  // See discussion of data types and values below },
-            "type": string, // Always "statement", see below "qualifiers": array of object // optional
-            "qualifiers-order": array of string // optional
+            "type": string, // Always "statement", see below "qualifiers": array of object // optional - see below "qualifiers-order": array of string // optional
             "id": string // unique (and long...) id for the claim "rank": string // "normal", "preferred", "deprecated",